Why You Should Rent Your First Home If You Buy A Second

 When it comes to wealth building, it’s hard to beat owning real estate.
 And, of course, you have to start somewhere.
 That’s why one smart strategy toward building your real estate portfolio is to hold onto your first “starter” home once you buy your second home.

 “Anyone who can afford to keep their home and rent it out while moving into another one should do so,” says Cedric Stewart of Entourage Residential Group in Rockville, Maryland.
 “In a healthy market, you are likely to build equity year-over-year, while having your mortgage covered by a renter.”

-First, let’s examine the price point: You want to make sure that it will cash flow well.
-In other words, in a perfect world the rent you are able to charge will at least cover your mortgage, taxes, insurance and general maintenance costs.
+First, let’s examine the price point: You want to make sure that it will manage your cash flow well.
+In other words, in a perfect world the rent you’re able to charge will at least cover your mortgage, taxes, insurance and general maintenance costs.

 “With a more expensive home, the rent that someone is willing to pay often won’t keep up with the value, which means you may begin to lose money.
 And with a cheaper rental, you may run into maintenance and turnover issues,” he says.

-To decide where to set the rent, look for comparable properties on Craigslist and other rental sites and try to determine a cost per square foot in line with the market – ideally one that will cover your expenses.
+To decide where to set the rent, look for comparable properties on Craigslist and other rental sites.
+Try to determine a cost per square foot in line with the market – ideally one that will cover your expenses.

-And remember that you will need to cover your mortgage bills even if your property is vacant, so take care not to price yourself out of the market.
+And remember that you’ll need to cover your mortgage bills even if your property is vacant, so you should take care not to price yourself out of the market.

 A location near a major corporate headquarters can offer the same benefits, since executives often choose to rent before buying in an unfamiliar region, he says, adding that this is a strategy he often sees in the D.C. area.